-Important dates and times with regards to Tranche 2 Notes:
+Important dates and times with regards to Series 3 and 4 of Tranche 1 Notes:

-Opening date of the Mauritian placing at 09:00 (Mauritius time) on Closing date of the Mauritian placing at 12:00 (Mauritius time) on Notification of allotments Payment of subscription amount and accounts at banks or brokers updated on or before 12:00 (Mauritian time) on Listing of placement Notes on the SEM at commencement of trade on or around Accounts at banks or brokers updated in respect of dematerialized noteholders that subscribed for shares in terms of the Mauritian placing on or around
+Opening date of the Mauritian placing at 09:00 (Mauritius time) on Closing date of the Mauritian placing at 12:00 (Mauritius time) on Notification of allotments and the second se Payment of subscription amount and accounts at banks or brokers updated on or before 12:00 (Mauritian time) on N. -< Listing of placement Notes on the SEM at commencement of trade on or around 1 the second se Accounts at banks or brokers updated in respect of dematerialized noteholders that subscribed for shares in terms of the Mauritian placing on or around Mart .